DiffTune: Auto-Tuning through Auto-Differentiation: Abstract

 \section{Abstract}

-The performance of a robot controller depends on the choice of its parameters, which require careful tuning.
+The performance of robots in high-level tasks depends on the quality of their lower-level controller, which requires fine-tuning.
+However, the intrinsically nonlinear dynamics and controllers make tuning a challenging task when it is done by hand.
 In this paper, we present DiffTune, a novel, gradient-based automatic tuning framework.
+We formulate the controller tuning as a parameter optimization problem.
 Our method unrolls the dynamical system and controller as a computational graph and updates the controller parameters through gradient-based optimization.
-Unlike the commonly used back-propagation scheme, the gradient in DiffTune is obtained through sensitivity propagation, a forward-mode auto differentiation technique that runs parallel to the system's evolution.
-We validate the proposed auto-tune approach on a Dubin's car and a quadrotor in challenging simulation environments.
-Simulation experiments show that the approach is robust to uncertainties in the system dynamics and environment and generalizes well to unseen trajectories in tuning.
+The gradient is obtained using sensitivity propagation, which is the only method for gradient computation when tuning for a physical system instead of its simulated counterpart.
+Furthermore, we use $\mathcal{L}_1$ adaptive control to compensate for the uncertainties (that unavoidably exist in a physical system) such that the gradient is not biased by the unmodelled uncertainties.
+We validate the DiffTune on a Dubin's car and a quadrotor in challenging simulation environments.
+In comparison with state-of-the-art auto-tuning methods, DiffTune achieves the best performance in a more efficient manner owing to its effective usage of the first-order information of the system.
+Experiments on tuning a nonlinear controller for quadrotor show promising results, where DiffTune achieves 3.5x tracking error reduction on an aggressive trajectory in only 10 trials over a 12-dimensional controller parameter space.